Whittingtonphotography2018-1293/Prompt-Paddle/SECURITY.md

 - Ensure users can only access their own data
 - Prevent unauthorized data access or modification

-### RevenueCat Integration Security
+### Stripe Integration Security

-Subscription and entitlement tables have read-only access for users:
+Payment-related tables have read-only access for users:
 - Modifications only occur via secure webhook handlers
-- Service role is used for all subscription operations
+- Service role is used for all payment operations
-- RevenueCat handles payment processing through App Store and Google Play
+- Soft delete prevents data loss while maintaining security

 ## Best Practices